saraprettyman/saraprettyman/README.md

 <h3 align="center">A passionate Applied and Computational Mathematician with a strong interest in data science and software development.</h3>

-- 🌱 I’m currently learning **AWS Cloud Computating, specifically studying for the Cloud Practitioner Certification exam.**
+🌱 I’m currently learning **AWS Cloud Computating, specifically studying for the Cloud Practitioner Certification exam.**

-- 📫 How to reach me **saradprettym@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">